 The shower is preferably kept short, using lukewarm rather than hot water.
 After the shower, pat the skin dry with a towel and use moisturiser liberally when the skin is slightly damp.

-The root cause of eczema is in the genetics, which cannot be changed.
+The root cause of eczema in children or adults is in the genetics, which cannot be changed.
 With better understanding of eczema these days, it can be fully treated and controlled by a dermatologist.
 Topical steroids are of paramount importance when reducing inflammation caused by eczema.

 If steroids they are used inappropriately, they can cause skin thinning, which is cosmetically disfiguring.
 There is also a phenomenon called tachyphylaxis, which is when normal steroids lose their effects, and stronger steroids are required instead.